seerbio/seer-watchdog/README.md

 ### Thermo MS System

-- Create a processing method (SYNC MUST BE CHECKED and %R is the parameter for the fully qualified file path)
-- Supply the path to the batch script in the program path with %R
+- Supply the path to the batch script in the program path with %R (which is the file path)
 - ![Example Image](resources/thermo_programs.PNG)
 - Run program as processing step